 A lot of website owners have had to wake up one day to find out that their website is gone with all its data.
 They either can’t get in touch with their website developer, or their website development agency does not provide additional support or helpful information like Branditechture does.

-Another reason could be because they are not subscribed to a website maintenance plan, thereby missing out on personalized notifications and advice on important events like hosting and domain renewal dates and fees.
+Another reason could be that they are not subscribed to a website maintenance plan, thereby missing out on personalized notifications and advice on important events like hosting and domain renewal dates and fees.

 Even if you are not subscribed to any website maintenance plan, we would still (voluntarily) provide you with enough alerts and assistance, so that losing your website is completely up to you.